The Brutal Truth About The Lifestyle of Entrepreneurship

 It addresses the long-standing belief that entrepreneurs who start a business do not possess the skills to help a business grow.

-It challenges this notion and argues that entrepreneurs have enormous talent that simply needs to be applied differently at various stages of the business.
+It challenges this notion and argues that entrepreneurs have enormous talent that needs to be applied differently at various stages of the business.

-No matter how much talent you bring to the table, to achieve success, you can’t remain satisfied with your own status quo.
+No matter how much talent you bring to the table to achieve success, you can’t remain satisfied with your own status quo.

 Your skills and perspective must be adaptable and flexible as you grow your business.